Fourth District confirms that attorneys may be liable to the intended beneficiary of legal services.

 Florida courts traditionally limit attorney liability for negligence in the performance of professional duties to clients with whom the attorney shares contractual privity.
 An exception is recognized, however, where it can be demonstrated that the apparent intent of the client in engaging the services of the lawyer was to benefit another.
-For the beneficiary of a last will and testament to state a viable cause of action, the testamentary intent as expressed in the will must be frustrated by the attorney’s negligence.
+For the beneficiary of the last will and testament to state a viable cause of action, the testamentary intent as expressed in the will must be frustrated by the attorney’s negligence.
 Rosenstone v.
 Satchell, 560 So.2d 1229 (Fla.
 4th DCA 1990).
 Thus, an attorney may be held liable for breach of his duties to one who engages his services or to one who he knows is the intended beneficiary of his services.
 Last week, the Fourth District relied on this precedent in forming its opinion reversing a Broward County probate judge in Wells v.
 Wells 34 Fla.L.Weekly D1897b (Fla.4th DCA, September 16, 2009).

 Wells involved a complaint filed by a pro se litigant, Cheryl Wells, against her sister (Cia Wells), her sister’s husband, an investment advisor and broker, Eugene Kennedy (a licensed Florida attorney), John Knox Village (a residential complex), Kevin Kinghorm (an Arizona attorney), and an investigator appointed by the State of Arizona to investigate for the guardianship proceedings involving Cherly’s mother, Elaine Wells.